toddcf/code-snippets/git/branches/5-rebase.md

 # Rebase

-One alternative to merging is called "rebase."
+If changes have been committed to your `main` branch since you created your `feature` branch off of it, you have the option of using "rebase" (instead of a "recursive merge").

-If changes have been committed to your `main` branch since you created your `feature` branch off of it, you have the option of using Rebase (instead of doing a Recursive Merge).
+*A rebase will rewrite your code history as if your `feature` branch was created off of the now-latest commit of the `main` branch.*

-A Rebase will add your `feature` commits to the `main` branch *after* the most recent commit that is now on the `main` branch.
+This is helpful if, for example, you have added a bugfix to `main` that needs to be incorporated into `feature` in order for you to continue your development on `feature`.
+However, the fact that it rewrites your code history means that all of your existing commits on `feature` will now have new hashtags.
+For this reason, you should only ever use rebase on your local; if other developers are needing to use the original commit hashtags, there will be problems.

 ## How It Works